-f) Terry One of the uncut loops that form the pile of a fabric.
-A pile fabric, usually woven of cotton, with uncut loops on one or both sides, used for bath towels and robes.
+One of the uncut loops that form the pile of a fabric.
+A pile fabric, usually woven of cotton, with uncut loops on one or both sides, used for bath towels g) Percale: A closely woven, plain-weave, spun fabric used for dress goods and sheeting, generally 80 x 80 threads per inch or better.